-The fundamental challenge in rationalizing the stability of nanobubbles is well illustrated by the early theoretical calculations of Epstein and Plesset,3 which indicate that spherical bubbles can never achieve stationarity-they either grow catastrophically or dissolve into bulk liquid in a subsecond timescale due to their small size and high curvature.
+lations of Epstein and Plesset, which indicate that spherical bubbles can never achieve stationarity-they either grow catastrophically or dissolve into bulk liquid in a subsecond timescale due to their small size and high curvature.
 Recently, this difficulty has been overcome by the insight that the contact line of surface nanobubbles may be pinned at nanoscale surface heterogeneities, thus modifying their diffusive dynamics such that they can attain a stable equilibrium when the bulk liquid is oversaturated with gas.
-4,5 Here, oversaturation is defined as $\zeta =$ $c{\infty}/c{\rm sat}$ - 1, where c{∞} is the dissolved gas concentration in the bulk liquid and $c{\rm sat}$ is the saturation concentration.
+Here, oversaturation is defined as $\zeta =$ $c{\infty}/c{\text{sat}} - 1$ , where $c{\infty}$ is the dissolved gas concentration in the bulk liquid and $c{sat}$ is the saturation concentration.
 Unfortunately, the pinning-oversaturation model cannot be a definitive explanation of the long-term stability of surface nanobubbles.
-The model requires that $\zeta > 0$, i.e. that gas concentration in the bulk liquid is higher than the saturation value, which is contradicted by the well-established experimental observation of surface nanobubbles in equilibrated open systems $(\zeta = 0)$, and even under undersaturated conditions $(\zeta < 0)$ 0).7-9 Indeed, results reported in ref.
+The model requires that $\zeta > 0$ , i.e. that gas concentration in the bulk liquid is higher than the saturation value, which is contradicted by the well-established experimental observation of surface nanobubbles in equilibrated open systems ( $\zeta = 0$ ), and even under undersaturated conditions ( $\zeta <$ 0).7-9 Indeed, results reported in ref.
 8 led the authors to conclude that "the pinning mechanism alone cannot explain the long-term stability of surface nanobubbles".

-In parallel to theoretical progress, numerous simulation studies have been performed to unveil the mechanistic processes governing the stability of surface nanobubbles.^{10-12}
+In parallel to theoretical progress, numerous simulation studies have been performed to unveil the mechanistic processes governing the stability of surface nanobubbles.10-12